 Win Tickets ($36): Sydney Sprague – The “Somebody in Hell Loves You!
 Tour @ Mission Theater | w/ Wheelwright, Indie Pop Rock

-We are giving away a pair of tickets to Sydney Sprague – The “Somebody in Hell Loves You!
+We are giving you another chance to WIN a pair of tickets to Sydney Sprague – The “Somebody in Hell Loves You!
 Tour @ Mission Theater on November 15.
 To win, comment below on this post why you’d like to attend.
 Winner will be drawn and emailed November 6.

 From our sponsors: